The Anchor AIMS Games are an auahi kore / smokefree event. This means that ALL events at ALL the locations are smokefree.

 St John provides excellent service throughout the Anchor AIMS Games week.

-The St John First Aid Post is stationed at Blake Park as well as having a presence at the Waipuna Park, Trustpower Baypark Arena, Tauranga BMX, Summerhill Mountain Bike Park and McLarens Falls
+The St John First Aid Post is stationed at Blake Park as well as having a presence at the Waipuna Park, Trustpower Baypark Arena, Tauranga BMX, Summerhill Mountain Bike Park, McLarens Falls and Gordon Spratt Reserve.

 Body in Motion Physiotherapists are onsite at the Anchor AIMS Games for competitors across all codes.

-Onsite clinics will be based at the ACC SportSmart zones at the Waipuna Park, Gordon Spratt Reserve, Trustpower Arena, Blake Park, ARGOS and QEYC.
+Onsite clinics will be based Waipuna Park, Gordon Spratt Reserve, Trustpower Arena, Blake Park, ARGOS and QEYC.